peppertech/OracleJETWorkshop2019/part1.md

 ### (b) Set Up a Timeline Component from the Cookbook

-We are going to take the [Single Series Timeline from the Oracle JET Cookbook](https://www.oracle.com/webfolder/technetwork/jet/jetCookbook.html?component=timeline&demo=basicTimeline) as a starting point and then customize it to our requirements.
+We are going to take the [Single Series Timeline from the Oracle JET Cookbook](https://www.oracle.com/webfolder/technetwork/jet/jetCookbook.html?component=timeline&demo=basicTimeline) as a starting point and then customize it to our requirements in subsequent sections.

 1. Put [this static data](https://gist.github.com/peppertech/52bee52327ae9a1c0958559da78508a8) into a file named 'data.json', in a new folder named 'data', in the 'src/js/jet-composites/my-invoice-timeline' folder.
-Load it using the 'text!' protocol, into the Web Component, and make sure to reference it in the callback function, as 'data' below, in the same order as in the define statement, as shown below:
+Load it using the 'text!' protocol, into the Web Component as shown below in the 'my-invoice-timeline-viewModel.js' file, and make sure to reference it in the callback function, for example, as 'data' shown below, in the same order as in the define statement:

 ```js #button { border: none; }
 define(